jerwallace/aws-robomaker-workshops/content/mars-rover/cleanup.md

 ---
 title: "Workshop Clean-up"
 chapter: true
-weight: 12
+weight: 15
 ---

 # Workshop cleanup

+You only need to follow these steps if you've completed this workshop in your own AWS account, and you want to remove resources to prevent any additional AWS charges.

+If you're completing this workshop at an AWS event such as a conference or training session, and you used a 12-character code to log into an account that was provided as part of the workshop, you can stop now.
+There is no need to complete the steps below.

 AWS only charges for consumed resources.
 Please follow the steps below to shutdown or delete resources so you will not be charged.
+This step is optional.

 1. Delete the **S3 bucket** by selecting the bucket then clicking *Delete* from above the list of buckets.